The impossibly light, moist and tender crumb of this cake makes it (yes, really) the very best gluten free vanilla cake you've ever had.

 Choosing cake pans for this easy gluten free vanilla cake

 If you'd rather bake the cake in 9-inch cake pans, just reduce the baking time accordingly.
 You'll have to watch it carefully after the initial 20 minutes.
+And your layer cake will be wider, and a bit less tall.

 Don't bake in a dark colored pan or in a glass pan.
 They attract and conduct too much heat, so your cake may burn on the bottom or the edges before it's baked all the way through to the center.